 The market pricing method is the most common external strategy for the job evaluation process.
 This method involves looking at market data to determine the average pay structure or salary for a particular job position.
 Compensation surveys from third parties are one way organizations access this information.

 However, the market pricing method has a few problems, especially when the data is incomplete or provides an oversimplified view.
 For example, someone with a job title in one company may have vastly different responsibilities from someone with the same title at another business.
 Since this method only looks at external factors, it doesn’t take into account internal value and may lead to inequalities.

 The Job Evaluation Process

-With these job evaluation methods in mind, it’s time to look at the steps that go into the job evaluation process.
+With these job evaluation methods in mind, it’s time to look at the steps that go into the job evaluation system.

-The first step of the job evaluation process involves creating a plan.
-Companies must determine how much time and how many resources they have available for this goal.
+The first step involves the development of a plan.
+Businesses must determine how much time and how many resources they have available for this goal.
 They also must identify what tools they want to use and if they need outside help.

 This part of the process also determines what method, as outlined above, they’ll pursue.
 Will they try for the common point factor method?
 Is the job ranking method more in line with their needs?
 They also need to choose the level of customization they’ll use for the job analysis.
 A proprietary scheme, for example, usually comes from a consultancy and is designed for use in many organizations.
 More customized schemes, however, may better serve a specific organization, but they require more resources and fine-tuning.

 In the validation step, organizations test their designs.
 That means analyzing the data collected in the previous step.
 In addition, this is where they implement the job evaluation method they want to follow.
-Changes come with the testing, as leaders tweak the model and streamline it.
-A natural consequence of this is that some jobs may fall outside the defined job title roles.
+Changes come with the testing, as each leader or manager tweaks the model and streamlines it.
+A natural consequence of this is that some jobs may fall outside the defined job position.
 Organizations need to look at each of these outlier jobs and find a good spot for them within the model.